 It makes sense then, that purple was a key color in the weaving of the tabernacle curtains and priestly garments in the Old Testament.
 It indicated the presence of a majestic King.

-Before Jesus was crucified, the Romans, knowing that He was referred to as the King of the Jews, mocked him by dressing him up as a king with a purple (possibly a faded red as mentioned in Matthew) robe and crown of thorns.
+Before Jesus was crucified on the cross He carried, the Romans, knowing that He was referred to as the King of the Jews, mocked him by dressing him up as a king with a purple (possibly a faded red as mentioned in Matthew) robe and crown of thorns.
 Little did they realise they were mocking the Creator and King of all the world!

 And they clothed him in a purple cloak, and twisting together a crown of thorns, they put it on him.Mark 15:17 ESV